 Potentially preventable hospitalisations (PPH) represent another indicator of the effectiveness of the region's primary health care system in keeping people out of hospital.
-As described by AIHW, a PPH is an 'admission to hospital for a condition where the hospitalisation could have been prevented through the provision of appropriate individualised preventative health intervention and early disease management usually delivered in primary care and community-based care settings'.
+As described by AIHW, a PPH is an 'admission to hospital for a condition where the hospitalisation could have been prevented through the provision of appropriate individualised preventative health intervention and early disease management usually delivered in primary care and community-based care settings.

-In 2015-16, there were 678,374 PPHs recorded in the GCPHN region, which equated to a total approximate of 2.7 million hospital bed days.
-The rate of PPHs have been increasing significantly over the past three years at rates higher than the national average across all categories (see Table 5).
+In 2016-17, there were 20,263 PPH recorded in the GCPHN region, which equated to a total of 67,331 hospital bed days.
+The rate of PPHs have been increasing over the past four years at rates higher than the national rate across all categories except vaccine preventable which is now below the national rate in 2017-18 (Table 6).
+Table 6: Age-standardised rate of PPHs per 100,000 people, by PPH category